spocktaylor/Nerdography/README.md

 Nerdography
 ===========

-An Encryptor and Decryptitor for large text contents in Android platforms, fully optimized for performance. minimum 8 key is required to generate encryption
+Encryption and Decryption Algorythm for large text contents in Android platforms, fully optimized for performance. minimum 8 key is required to generate encryption, so damn easy to use.